Ambala Municipal Corporation

 Ambala Municipal Corporation is the municipal corporation governing Indian city of Ambala.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Ambala Municipal Corporation is headed by Mayor of city and governed by Commissioner.

 History and administration

 Ambala Municipal Corporation was formed in to improve the infrastructure of the town as per the needs of local population.
 Ambala Corporation has been categorised into wards and each ward is headed by councillor for which elections are held every 5 years.

-Ambala Municipal Corporation is governed by mayor Shakti Rani Sharma and administered by Municipal Commissioner Sh Virender Lather.
+Ambala Municipal Corporation is governed by mayor Shailja Sachdeva.

 Functions

 Ambala Municipal Corporation is created for the following functions: